Redbridge London Borough Council elections: 2006-2010

-The by-election was called following the death of Cllr.
-James Leal.
+The by-election was called following the death of Cllr James Leal.

-The by-election was called following the death of Cllr.
-Simon Green.
+The by-election was called following the death of Cllr Simon Green.

-The by-election was called following the death of Cllr.
-Charles Elliman.
+The by-election was called following the death of Cllr Charles Elliman.

-The by-election was called following the resignation of Cllr.
-Nadia J. Sharif.
+The by-election was called following the resignation of Cllr Nadia J. Sharif.

-The by-election was called following the death of Cllr.
-Allan C. Burgess.
+The by-election was called following the death of Cllr Allan C. Burgess.

 2010-2014

-The by-election was called following the disqualification of Cllr.
-Mark Gittens.
+The by-election was called following the disqualification of Mark Gittens.

-The by-election was called following the resignation of Cllr.
-Mike Figg.
+The by-election was called following the resignation of Cllr Mike Figg.

 2014-2018

 The by-election was triggered by the resignation of Councillor Sarah Blaber (Conservative).

+2018-2022

+The by-election was triggered by the resignation of Councillor Chaudhary Iqbal (Labour).

+The by-election was triggered by the death of Councillor Stuart Bellwood (Labour).

+2022-2026

+The by-election was triggered by the resignation of Councillor Bayo Alaba (Labour).

+The by-election was triggered by the resignation of Jas Athwal, who had become an MP.

+The by-election was triggered by the resignation of Councillor Sam Gould (Labour).